BCAAs: Building Blocks for Muscle Health and Recovery

 • Consuming BCAAs before or during can reduce muscle breakdown and fatigue.

-• Including a variety of animal proteins, plant-based foods, and products in the diet ensures sufficient BCAA intake.
+• Including a variety of animal proteins, plant-based foods, and dairy products in the diet ensures sufficient BCAA intake.

 • BCAA supplements may not be necessary if protein intake from the diet is sufficient.